hueyl77/moralis-legitimize/README.md

 <a href="https://moralis-legitimize.vercel.app" target="_blank">Legitimize.io</a> is a handwritten-signature NFT validation system, allowing users to create NFTs from their human signatures and link them to social profiles for proof of identity.
 Legitimate signatures can be used to sign documents and assets for authentication and legality purposes.

+*Note: Please use the testnet **POLYGON MUMBAI** when testing.
+You can use the faucet at https://faucet.polygon.technology/ to request some test MATIC.
+Thank you.*

 ## Moralis-Filecoin Hackathon

 Demo Video: <a href="https://www.youtube.com/watch?v=vPHsGa3Wus4" target="_blank">https://www.youtube.com/watch?v=vPHsGa3Wus4</a>